Seminorm estimates and joint ergodicity for pairwise independent Hardy sequences: Introduction

 Our first joint ergodicity result deals with pairwise independent Hardy sequences and weakly mixing transformations.
 We emphasize that our definition of $\CH$ from Section \ref{SS: Hardy field functions} includes the assumption of polynomial growth. \begin{theorem}[Joint ergodicity for pairwise independent Hardy sequences and weakly mixing transformations] Let $\ell\in\N$ and $a_1, \ldots, a_\ell\in \CH$ be pairwise independent.
 Then $a_1, \ldots, a_\ell$ are jointly ergodic for all systems $(X, \CX, \mu, T_1, \ldots, T_\ell)$ in which $T_1, \ldots, T_\ell$ are all weakly mixing. \end{theorem} While known for integer polynomials \cite{Ber87, FrKu22a}, Theorem \ref{T: Joint ergodicity for weakly mixing transformations} is completely new even for pairwise independent fractional polynomials, let alone pairwise independent elements of $\CH$ in general.

-The motivation for assuming that pairwise linear combinations of $a_1, \ldots, a_\ell$ ``stay away'' from $\log$ is that functions growing slower than $\log$ tend to behave badly with regards to norm convergence.
-For instance, the averages fail to converge for all systems that are not mixing.
-In these cases, one cannot hope for a useful structural description of the average.
+The assumption that pairwise linear combinations of $a_1, \ldots, a_\ell$ ``stay away'' from $\log$ is necessary because functions growing slower than $\log$ tend to behave badly with regards to norm convergence.
+For instance, the averages {fail to converge in general by considering eigenfunctions of $T$ and breaking the average into dyadic intervals}. {Without the pairwise independence assumption, one cannot hope for a useful structural description of the average without making rather restrictive assumptions on the system.}

 For strongly independent families of Hardy sequences, we obtain the following joint ergodicity result.
 In contrast to Theorem \ref{T: Joint ergodicity for weakly mixing transformations}, it makes no mixing assumptions on the system. \begin{theorem}[Joint ergodicity for strongly independent Hardy sequences] Let $\ell\in\N$ and $a_1, \ldots, a_\ell\in \CH$ be strongly independent.
 Then for all systems $(X, \CX, \mu, T_1, \ldots, T_\ell)$ and functions $f_1, \ldots, f_\ell\in L^\infty(\mu)$, we have